Partner at Charbonnet Law Firm LLC

 Will Auto Insurance Pay for Pedestrian or Bicycle Accidents?

-• According to the Louisiana Highway Safety Commission, 122 pedestrian fatalities and 22 cyclist deaths occurred in the state in a single year, with alcohol involvement in over 50% of those incidents.
+According to the Louisiana Highway Safety Commission, 122 pedestrian fatalities and 22 cyclist deaths occurred in a single year, with alcohol involved in over half of those incidents.

 Louisiana’s Comparative Fault Law and How It Affects Claims

-Even if partially at fault, you may still recover damages with strong evidence like photos, witness statements, or a police report.
+Even if you share some responsibility, you may still recover compensation if there is supporting evidence such as photos, witness statements, or a police report.

 What To Do After a Pedestrian or Bicycle Accident